 at Crystal Model Management, Paris, France

-The 80s meant no more having to spend hours in front of the mirror, hair tools in hand.
-It was simply cut to go, maintenance was minimal: get out of bed, bend your head down, shake it up, run your fingers through it and you're ready to roll.
-This was a huge development from 70s haircuts which were more basic, neutral and styling was a must to a finished look.
+The 80s signaled an era of leisure for the hair obsessed, meaning no more having to spend hours in front of the mirror an array of hair tools at hand.
+It was simply cut to go, maintenance was minimal: get out of bed, bend your head down, shake it up, run your fingers through it, flash it with some hairspray or gel, and you're ready to roll.

-Today hair trends move more between the 80s and 90s.
+These days, hair trends move between the 80s and 90s.
 For this look I didn't want to bend the style towards another popular hairstyle of the 80s - jet-set glam.
-This was a push for rebel punk meets boyband quiff finessed through to the modern with an allure all of its own.